PRIMING OF EXPLOSIVES FOR EFFICIENT BLASTING

-Generally, in the case of double-primer placement, one primer is placed at the bottom of the borehole and other placed at the middle (not at the collar) of the borehole.
+Generally, in the case of double-primer placement, one primer is placed at the bottom (or slightly above bottom) of the borehole and other placed at the middle (not at the collar) of the borehole.

 Experiments showed that, the amplitude of stress waves in rock mass due to two-primer placement in a blasthole was much greater than the double of the amplitude of the waves caused by one single primer in a similar blasthole.
 These experiments indicate potential applications of a two-primer placement in rock blasting.

 When electronic detonators came into being, shock collision theory was used to improve fragmentation more precisely.

 As fragmentation is improved greatly by placement of double primer in borehole, for side-cast blast and Ring-blast this method of double-priming is very advantageous to get higher percentage of cast (throw) and ore recovery respectively.